Forney offers the Easy Weld 140 MP as an affordable multi-process welder.

 Plus, it doesn’t come with any welding wire or electrodes for stick.
 I wish they added at least a 2 lb spool of fluxed-core wire since they don’t provide you with the gas regulator needed for MIG.
 That way, you could weld right out of the box.

 On the other hand, many other brands do the same, especially with multi-process machines.
-Brands tend to cut accessories to bring the costs down and make their machines’ prices competitive.
+Brands tend to cut accessories to reduce costs and make their machines’ prices competitive.

 |Welder Type||MIG, Flux Core, DC TIG, Stick|